In this video Matt replaces the drum shaft and bearings on a tumble dryer.

 Now before I put the back panel on I’m just going to put that washer over the shaft.

 So there we go.
 That’s a new drum shaft and bearing fitted on this Indesit tumble dryer.
-Spare parts for all makes and models of tumble dryer are available on the eSpares website.
+Spare parts for all tumble dryer are available on the eSpares website.

 Thanks for watching.